Story at a glance:

 • Attracts pests.
 Like hardwood, untreated bamboo is susceptible to attacks from termites and beetles, which can reduce bamboo’s lifespan by a significant margin; in order to deter pests, bamboo must be treated with boron.

 • Shipping distance.
-Due to the fact that bamboo doesn’t grow as well outside of Asia and South America, it must be shipped long distances, which can result in increased carbon emissions.
+Because bamboo doesn’t grow as well outside of Asia and South America, it must be shipped long distances, which can result in increased carbon emissions.

 tilt house gbd magazine 04